arcus/Arcus_Labs_Orientation/arcus_orientation.md

 - Opening external links from within RStudio, such as clicking a link for a vignette from within help documentation in R

 However, there are a few important R functions that require an internet connection to work (especially `install.packages()`), potentially posing a security risk for your data.
-To provide peace of mind for researchers working in Arcus, we provide a secure method for you to install R packages and download other necessary files without having to enable internet.
+To provide peace of mind for researchers working in Arcus, the Install Tool lets you install R packages and download other necessary files without having to enable internet.

 And if you find you have something you need to do in R that requires an internet connection, you can always [change your lab's security settings](#switching-modes) to run that code and then return to Internet Disabled mode afterward.